exonum/exonum-client-anchoring/README.md

 #### `getAddressTransactions`

-A method which takes an object parameter with three fields `{address, limit, page}` and returns a promise, where `address` is a bitcoin address from which a transactions list needs to be obtained, `limit` and `page` are pagination data. *Note, transactions are sorted from the oldest to the newest.*
+A method which takes an object parameter with three fields `{address, pagesize, page}` and returns a promise, where `address` is a bitcoin address from which a transactions list needs to be obtained, `pagesize` and `page` are pagination data. *Note, transactions are sorted from the oldest to the newest.*